xamidev/blankos/README.md

 # BlankOS

 Rewritten monolithic version of Blank OS for the x86 processor architecture.
-Features a framebuffer, serial port driver, GDT, IDT.
 The OS relies on an old, legacy version of GRUB as the bootloader (eltorito).
 This *should* be GRUB 2 compatible.
-Emulation was tested on Arch Linux 6.9.7-arch1-1.
+Emulation was tested on Bochs and QEMU using Arch Linux 6.9.7-arch1-1, and on real hardware too.
 The long-term goal of this OS is to be capable of running user programs and having its own complete kernel C library so that users can write their own C programs and expand the system!

-Next steps for this project will be:
-- User programs
-- Completing the kernel libc
-- Filesystem support
+## Features

+- Serial port driver (output & debug)
+- Framebuffer driver (output)
+- PS/2 Keyboard and PIC driver (input)
+- PIT (system clock/timer) driver
+- Working IDT, GDT, ISRs, and IRQs
+- Kernel panicking (exception handling)
+- A kernel-space shell
+- Cool color output!!
+- Some small working kernel-space programs!!

 ## Usage